 When do I get to see my family/friends?

-To build on her work through the Residential phase, a twelve month transitional support phase is offered to each young woman as they graduate.
-Topics explored prior to completing the programme are accomodation, vocational guidance, budgeting and support structures.
+To build on her work through the Residential Wellbeing Programme phase, a transitional support phase of up to twelve months is offered to each young woman.
+Topics explored prior to completing the Residential Wellbeing Programme are accomodation, vocational guidance, budgeting and support structures.

-An accountability mentor from her community and regular contact with our Transition Coordinator supports the graduate's reintegration back into community.
+An accountability mentor from her community if opted for, and regular contact with our Transition Coordinator supports the participant's reintegration back into community.

 Where else can I get help from?

-At A Girl Called Hope we recognise that our programme is not suited to everyone, therefore we have listed some other organisations that you may find helpful
+At A Girl Called Hope we recognise that our Residential Wellbeing Programme is not suited to everyone, therefore we have listed some other organisations that you may find helpful.